hossein1387/ZYBO/README.md

 # What is this?

 This repository contains my Linux builds and projects for ZYBO Zynq dev board.
-It also proides steps to manually boot linux on the
+It also provides steps to manually boot linux on the
 ARM host of the ZYNQ.

 ## Booting Manually: